EHV-1 and Equine Herpesvirus Myeloencephalopathy (EHM) in Horses

 More Info & Discussions

-The neurological form of EHV-1 infection (EHM) is a complication that occurs in about 10% of the horses infected with the respiratory form of the disease.
+The neurological form of EHV-1 infection (EHM) is a complication that occurs in about 10% of the horses that develop the respiratory form of the disease.
 In EHM the vascular endothelium of the central nervous system becomes infected by the virus.
-This resulting vasculitis can be quite extensive and seriously damages the vessels resulting in ischemia (poor blood profusion and lower oxygen available to the tissues) and neurological damage.
-Why the neurological form of the disease develops remains unclear but three factors are associated with an increase incidence of EHM:
+This resulting vasculitis can be pretty extensive and seriously damages the vessels resulting in ischemia (poor blood perfusion and lower oxygen available to the tissues) and neurological damage.
+Why the neurological form of the disease develops remains unclear, but three factors are associated with an increased incidence of EHM:

-- Strain of EHV-1: A single nucleotide polymorphism (SNP) in the DNA polymerase (DNApol) gene that has been labeled D752 is associated with an increase incidence of EHM.
+- D752 strain of EHV-1: A single nucleotide polymorphism (SNP) in the DNA polymerase (DNApol) gene that has been labeled D752 is associated with an increase incidence of EHM as compared with the N752 strain.

-- Levels of virus in the blood: In all cases of EHV-1 infection the virus invades the blood stream using white blood cells as there transport method.
-Horses with higher levels of viremia seem to be more likely to develop EHM.
+- Levels of virus in the blood: In all cases of EHV-1 infection the virus invades the blood stream using white blood cells as its transport method.
+Horses with higher levels of viremia seem more likely to develop EHM.
+These may be the horses with higher fevers.

-- Immune status of the individual infected: Older horses (> 20 yrs) are more likely to develop EHM which suggests some that parts of the immune system effected by age may be involved in protection from the neurological form.
+- Immune status of the individual infected: Older horses (> 20 yrs) are more likely to develop EHM, suggesting that parts of the immune system affected by age may be involved in protection from the neurological form.

 It should be noted that none of these factors is absolute and exceptions to the three predisposing factors exist.
-It would be logical, though not proven, that in cases where none of three factors exist EHM is quite rare but where all three exist together EHM common.
-Most cases are somewhere between.
+It would be logical that in cases where none of the three factors exist, EHM is quite rare, but EHM is common where all three exist together.

 Transmission